Association of Retired Faculty >

 Program Listing -- Spring, 2014

-Wednesday, April 16 at noon in Room 108 of the Plant Bioscience Building.
-Ken Hapner, Emeritus Professor, and others will give an update on the health insurance situation for MUS retirees and upcoming changes for the 2014-2015 plan year.
+Wednesday, April 23 at noon in Room 108 of the Plant Bioscience Building.
+Ken Hapner, Emeritus Professor, and Laura Underkofler from Human Resources will give an update on the health insurance situation for MUS retirees and upcoming changes for the 2014-2015 plan year.
+This is a follow-up meeting to cover any questions after the Choices presentations by the Montana University System on April 16 and 17.
 Issues to be considered include: 1) The termination of the Traditional Plan and the need to switch to a Managed Care Plan or the Medicare Advantage Plan.
 2) Premium increases.
 3) Potential benefit changes in managed care and medicare advantage plans.
-This presentation should be of particular interest to retirees on the traditional health insurance plan.
+4) Discussion of enrollment procedures.
+This presentation should be of particular interest to retirees who have been on the traditional health insurance plan.

 February 26, 2014.
 Brown Bag Luncheon Series.
 Terry Leist, MSU’s Vice-President for Finance spoke on "MSU Finances: Challenges and Hopes".

 Program Listing -- Fall, 2013